Maple

 At Orchard Primary Academy, we learn a range of Nursery Rhymes throughout our time in the Early Years.
 Nursery Rhymes are important as they help us to develop key skills.
 This includes:

-This half term we will be focusing upon learning these Nursery Rhymes
+This year we will be focusing upon learning these Nursery Rhymes

 Click on the videos to listen to the rhymes and songs.